Authentication in Nuxt.js using Laravel Sanctum

 Nuxt application setup

-Let's begin by setting up the Nuxt.js app first, and then Laravel based API backend using Sanctum.
-Before that let me give you a little information on how to set up your domains in order to work with the Sanctum's SPA authentication.
+Let's begin by setting up the Nuxt.js app first, and then the Laravel-based API backend using Sanctum.
+Before that, let me provide you a little information on how to set up your domains to work with the Sanctum's SPA authentication.

 Create a new Nuxt.js project by entering the following command in your terminal.